-Dialogue Tags: What Are They and How Do We Use Them?
+Dialogue Tags: What Are They and How To Use Them

 For fifteen minutes, practice writing dialogue and follow the rules above.
 Experiment with said, and with placing dialogue tags in different spots.
 Be creative!

-Once you finish, post your practice in the comments, and leave your thoughts for another writer.
+Once you finish, post your practice in the practice box below and leave feedback for other writers.